Cabazon Dinosaurs

 Cabazon Dinosaurs, formerly Claude Bell's Dinosaurs, is a roadside attraction in Cabazon, California, featuring two enormous, steel-and-concrete dinosaurs named Dinny the Dinosaur and Mr. Rex.
-Located just west of Palm Springs, the 150 ft Brontosaurus and the 65 ft Tyrannosaurus rex are visible from the freeway to travelers passing by on Southern California's Interstate 10.
+Located just west of Palm Springs, California, the 150-foot-long (46 m) Brontosaurus and the 65-foot-tall (20 m) Tyrannosaurus rex are visible from the freeway to travelers passing by on Southern California's Interstate 10.
 The roadside dinosaurs are best known for their appearance in the film Pee-wee's Big Adventure (1985).

 Sculptor and theme park artist Claude Bell began construction of the dinosaurs in 1964 with the goal of attracting more customers to his nearby restaurant, the Wheel Inn (open from 1958 to 2013).
 Dinny and Mr. Rex were completed in 1975 and 1986, respectively.
 Bell died in 1988 at age 91 and his family sold the property in the mid-1990s.
 The new ownership turned the attraction into a roadside creationist museum in 2005, but creationist material has since been removed.

 Background

 Claude Bell in his new Artist's Studio at Knott's Berry Farm, drawing Ed Strouse, Feb.
 1954.
 Bell sculpted the fireplace, mantel, and relief of Mark Twain.

 Claude K. Bell (1896–1988) began his artistic career as a teenager, sculpting teddy bears in the sand on the beach at Atlantic City, New Jersey, in front of a wooden building that was shaped like an elephant.
 Tips from passersby encouraged him, and before long, he was making a living with his sand sculptures at state and county fairs across the country.

 In 1947, Walter Knott hired him to create concrete sculptures of figures sitting on the benches at Knott's Berry Farm.
 Bell also operated the portrait studio at Knott's from 1951 to 1986.
-He, his wife, and his daughter Wendy all worked there creating portraits of guests.
+He, his wife, and his daughter, Wendy, all worked there creating portraits of guests.